-Teaching aids are aids which are handled mainly by a teacher.
-In this regard, one thinks of the spoken word, a film, filmstrip, tape recorder, a projector, a wall map, and textbook.
-Often, there also aids aids used by a teacher such as crayons, a compass, chalkboard, desk, paper, pencil, pen, duplicator, projector, radio, piano, and percussion instruments.
-From the nature of things, these objects of use, as such, have nothing to do with the teaching and learning event, although they are relevant to an educative teaching event.
-Such aids of use have the necessity of teaching to thank for their origin, and form, but they only acquire their didactic-pedagogical significance through the use that a teacher and pupils make of them.
-Therefore, such aids of use can be viewed as teaching- or learning-aids depending on how they are handled and implemented in an educative teaching situation.
-A teaching aid always remains only an aid in terms of a teacher and must not be viewed as a "lucky" charm by which the pupils necessarily will attain better results in their learning activities.
-In implementing teaching aids, a teacher continually must be attuned to refining his/her educative teaching activities.
-This means that the teaching aids must not be used merely for the sake of reforming as such.
-A teaching aid also can be implemented such that it is placed in the hands of the pupils, and then it acquires a different function.
+Teaching aids are aids that are handled mainly by a teacher.
+In this regard, one thinks of the spoken word, a film, filmstrip, tape recorder, a projector, a wall map and textbook.
+Often there also is mention of aids used by the teacher such as crayons, a compass, blackboard, desk, paper, pencil, pen, duplicator, projector, radio, piano and percussion instruments.
+From the nature of things, these objects of use, as such, have nothing to do with the teaching and learning event, although they are relevant to the educative teaching event.
+Such aids of use have the necessity of teaching to thank for their origin and form, but they only acquire their didactic-pedagogic significance through the use that the teacher and pupils make of them.
+Therefore, such aids of use can be viewed as teaching- or learning-aids depending on how they are handled and implemented in the educative teaching situation.
+A teaching aid always remains only an aid in terms of the teacher and must not be viewed as a "lucky" charm by which the pupils necessarily will attain better results in their learning activities.
+In implementing teaching aids the teacher continually must be attuned to refining his educative teaching activities.
+This means that the teaching aids must not be used merely for the sake of reforming, as such.
+A teaching aid also can be implemented such that it is placed in the hands of the pupils and then it acquires a different function.
 A teaching aid then becomes a learning aid in the hands of a child.
-A child handles the aid and, in doing so, there is an attempt to call up a pupil's intellectual activity which is needed for acquiring new insight.
-The use of teaching aids by a teacher is attuned to allowing the course of the learning event to be more fluent.
+A child handles the aid and in doing so there is an attempt to call up the pupil's intellectual activity that is needed for acquiring new insight.
+The use of teaching aids by the teacher ultimately is attuned to allowing the course of the learning event, as a particular human event, to be more fluent.